 cast, especially Kodi Smitt-McPhee who was extremely charismatic and hilarious

 in the role of young Nightcrawler.
-Of course we need to spin that rolodex of “Game of Thrones” actors to see who
+Of course, we need to spin that rolodex of “Game of Thrones” actors to see who

-she’d been in the previous films.
+Stark to Jean Grey.
 I like that she’s considered an outcast by

 the other classmates, who are scared to get close to her.
 This makes Jeans